 3) Frequent contact with large numbers of horses.

-Equine influenza is highly contagious and the virus spreads rapidly through groups of horses in aerosolized droplets dispersed by coughing.
+Although mortality rates are low, Equine influenza is highly contagious and the virus spreads rapidly through groups of horses in aerosolized droplets dispersed by coughing.
 The severity of clinical signs depends on the degree of existing immunity, among other factors.
 Horses that are partially immune can become subclinically infected and shed virus.
 Immunity to the same (homologous) strain of virus following natural infection persists for approximately one year.

 Pneumonia was listed as the cause of fatalities at Broken Arrow with frequency.
 Pneumonia is a complication of various illnesses and not the cause of infection.